jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **C**

-You can format a datetime.date() object in a string literal or when using the str.format() metho* d)
+You can format a datetime.date() object in a string literal or when using the str.format() method.

 ## Trivia #11
 ### Code